-No matter how, when or where—the “Factory” is an open creative laboratory.
-It consists of an art education room in the museum and an online platform.
+No matter how, when or where—the “Factory” will be an open creative laboratory.
+It will consist of an art education room in the museum and an online platform.
 This provides an artistic production space in the museum where a wide variety of materials and media can be used to create your own works of art.
-At the same time, the digital program of the online platform enables visitors to conduct their own creative experiments in the footsteps of our artists, regardless of their location, bringing impulses and experiments in artistic techniques into the home and classroom.
+At the same time, the digital program of the online platform will enable visitors to conduct their own creative experiments in the footsteps of our artists, regardless of their location, bringing impulses and experiments in artistic techniques into the home and classroom.
 The Brandhorst Collection can be discovered and further explored in a playful way.

 The prototype of the online Factory was developed in 2021 as a project within the framework of “dive in.
 Program for Digital Interactions,” with funding from the German Federal Cultural Foundation.
 Unfortunately, COVID delayed the conversion of the room in the museum.
-The room and the online platform are scheduled to open together in Winter 2022 and can then be used both on site and virtually.
+The online platform will launch in fall 2022.
+The makerspace is scheduled to open in late 2023.

 In the development of the online platform, we tested methods of design thinking and developed the formats participatively through various design sprints, with the help of focus groups.
-We tested the results among an interested public.
-In turn, the feedback flowed into the next round of development.
-In parallel, we exchanged ideas with numerous institutions and individuals and entered into various collaborations to improve the quality of art education across institutions.
+We regularly test the results among an interested public.
+In turn, the feedback flows into the next round of development.
+In parallel, we exchange ideas with numerous institutions and individuals and entere into various collaborations to improve the quality of art education across institutions.

-For this valuable exchange, we would like to thank, in addition to many teachers and private individuals, the Museum Educational Center, the Academy of Fine Arts Munich, the Catholic University Eichstädt-Ingolstadt, the University of Television and Film Munich, the pi.lot project and Jugend hackt, as well as the other projects of the “dive in.
+For this valuable exchange, we would like to thank, in addition to many teachers and private individuals, the Museumspädagogisches Zentrum Munich, the Academy of Fine Arts Munich, the Catholic University Eichstädt-Ingolstadt, the University of Television and Film Munich, the pi.lot project and Jugend hackt, as well as the other projects of the “dive in.
 Program for Digital Interactions,” to name just a few.

 How can the “Factory” be developed collaboratively?